View All 1807 Draped Bust to Left Half Eagle

 Description

 The 1807 Draped Bust to Left Half Eagle is a Gold Half Eagle produced at the Philadelphia Mint as part of the Draped Bust to Left Half Eagles 1807-1812 series.
-The U.S. Mint produced 51,605 examples.
-The obverse features Liberty facing left wearing a mob cap or turban with a larger, draped bust, while the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
-Designed by John Reich.
+With a mintage of 51,605, this is a less common issue.
+The obverse features Liberty facing left wearing a mob cap or turban with a larger, draped bust and the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
+First year of the Capped Bust Left design by John Reich, replacing Robert Scot's Capped Bust Right type.
+Estimated market value ranges from $6.2K to $32K depending on grade and condition.
 Struck in 91.7% gold, 8.3% copper, weighing 8.75 grams, 25 mm in diameter, with a reeded edge.
 Cataloged as PCGS #8101.
-John Reich redesigned the Half Eagle with a larger, left-facing bust in 1807.
-Relatively low mintages make all dates moderately scarce.
-The series is collected both by date and by die variety.

 External References